3mmaRand/BIO00058M-chaffinches-w03/README.md

 <!-- badges: end -->

 ## Overview
-The goal of BIO00058M-chaffinches-w03 is to demonstrate what you could have on completing exercise 1 from Topic 1 and then developing it in Topic 3 .
+The goal of BIO00058M-chaffinches-w03 is to demonstrate what you could have on completing exercise 1 from Topic 1 and then developing it in Topic 3 and Topic 4.
 Other Project organisations might also be logical but some good practice include:

 -  a README